 Navigating Change and Sustaining Impact

 Our focus remains on responding to the complex and changing challenges faced by people at risk of homelessness.
 The pressure on the private rented sector continues to grow, with rents rising due to demand and the sector itself shrinking for those on low incomes.
 At the same time, property standards and environmental expectations are increasing, which shape the type and cost of housing available.
-While the upcoming Renters’ Reform Bill may offer new rights to tenants, it could also create new barriers, deterring some landlords from letting to people with complex needs.
+While the upcoming Renters’ Rights Act may offer new rights to tenants, it could also create new barriers, deterring some landlords from letting to people with complex needs.

-changes, which means staying agile and informed.
+For people on low incomes in housing crisis choice is already limited.
+We are committed to helping our beneficiaries navigate these changes, which means staying agile and informed.
 Our local market knowledge and community relationships are key strengths, and we will continue to adapt and advocate for solutions that work.

 Increasing access to the Private Rented Sector